MorphiaOrg/critter/README.md

 Critter will look at your morphia object model and generate type safe criteria builders for each model object.
 To use it, you typically won't need to do anything.
 It's standard annotation processor so the compiler should find it automatically.
-If have disabled annotation processing for whatever reason, you can add the following to your pom.xml to enabled processing:
+If you have disabled annotation processing for whatever reason, you can add the following to your pom.xml to enabled processing:

     <plugin>